Clement-Jean/clement-jean.github.io/_posts/2023-03-09-protein_parser_part_1.md

 }
 ```

 And now we ready for our `parseSyntax` function.
 We are first going to check that we have an `=` after syntax.
-Then we check that we have a String, if its the case we are going to take the value inside the quotes.
+Then we check that we have a String, if it’s the case we are going to take the value inside the quotes.
 And finally, we are going to check that there is a semicolon at the end of the statement.

 ```go parser/syntax.go
 package parser